Overview

 How much does this cost?

-Storage is paid once (Arweave bundle fee, scales with file size).
-Minting is one Solana transaction.
+Storage is paid once (Arweave bundle fee, scales with file size; free under 100 KB).
+Minting is one Solana transaction plus a flat 0.01 SOL service fee per mint.
 Verification is free at the protocol level.